tcoratger/hash-sig/README.md

 # Hash-Based Signatures in Rust

 This repository contains a *prototypical* Rust implementation of (synchronized) signatures based on tweakable hash functions and incomparable encodings.
 The code has not been audited and is not meant to be used in production.
 It is a playground to explore and benchmark these signatures.
+Use it at your own risk.

 ## Tests